ErsatzMoco/ulisp-lispbox/README.md

 The Lisp Library of the Lisp Box now contains "Lispy Little Helper".
 This is a gadget using a KY-040 rotary encoder and a small second TFT display with ST7735 driver chip (see photo below, encoder on the right placed behind and below the Teensy).
 The default settings use a resolution of 160x128 pixels.

 The Lispy Little Helper collects built-in help information of uLisp symbols as a kind of virtual Rolodex lexicon, accessible from the REPL and the fullscreen editor as well.

 *If you do not intend to use this addendum, please set variable "se:help-active" to nil.
 This is done either by modifying the first active line of the Lisp Library (file LispboxLibrary.h) before uploading the firmware to your Teensy or by executing (setf se:help-active nil) in the REPL after startup.*

+**When `se:help-active` is set to `t`, the rotary encoder also controls vertical movement of the cursor in the fullscreen editor, as an alternative to the up/down cursor keys.**

 If you want to add the Lispy Little Helper to your Lisp Box, connect the rotary encoder and the display to the following pins (you may change them within the function `se:help`):